-• Complying with law: In response to the recent enactment of the Coronavirus Aid, Relief, and Economic Security Act on Mar.
-27, 2020 ("CARES Act"), we are updating certain servicing requirements and reminding servicers of their responsibility to comply with law.
+• Complying with law: In response to the recent enactment of the CARES Act, we are updating certain servicing requirements and reminding servicers of their responsibility to comply with law.

 Additions to Lender Letter on Mar.
 25, 2020, updated Apr.
-8, 2020
+8, 2020, May 14, 2020

 - Attempting to establish QRPC: Reminding servicers of acceptable methods in attempting to achieve quality right party contact (QRPC).
 UPDATED Apr.
-8, 2020 in response to the CARES Act to clarify the servicers responsibilities related to achieving QRPC for a borrower impacted by COVID-19 for a forbearance plan. - Reporting a reason for delinquency code: Providing a specific "reason for delinquency" code for use in reporting a delinquent mortgage loan associated with a borrower impacted by COVID-19 to Fannie Mae. - Property inspections and preservation: Providing flexibility with regard to inspections and preservation in light of COVID-19 concerns. - Submission of financial statements and reports: Extending the deadline for submission of financial statements and Form 582 to Apr.
+8, 2020 in response to the CARES Act to clarify the servicers responsibilities related to achieving QRPC for a borrower impacted by COVID-19 for a forbearance plan. - Reporting a reason for delinquency code: Providing a specific "reason for delinquency" code for use in reporting a delinquent mortgage loan associated with a borrower impacted by COVID-19 to Fannie Mae. - Property inspections and preservation: Providing flexibility with regard to inspections and preservation in light of COVID-19 concerns.
+UPDATED May 14, 2020 to clarify when the servicer must not complete property inspections and preservation activities for a property securing a mortgage loan where the borrower is experiencing a hardship related to COVID-19. - Submission of financial statements and reports: Extending the deadline for submission of financial statements and Form 582 to Apr.
 30, 2020.

 Lender Letter content published Mar.
-18, 2020, updated Apr.
-8, 2020
+18, 2020, updated Mar.
+25, 2020, Apr.
+8, 2020, May 14, 2020

 - Forbearance plan terms: Expanding eligibility for a forbearance plan for borrowers impacted by COVID-19.
 UPDATED Apr.
 8, 2020 in response to the CARES Act to clarify the servicers responsibilities related to providing a forbearance plan to a borrower impacted by COVID-19. - Evaluating the borrower for a payment deferral or mortgage loan modification after a forbearance plan: Clarifying the mortgage loan modifications that must be considered near the conclusion of a forbearance plan term.
 UPDATED Mar.
 25, 2020 to require that a borrower be evaluated for payment deferral prior to these mortgage loan modifications.
 UPDATED Apr.
 8, 2020 to eliminate the requirement that the servicer determine the occupancy status of the property when achieving QRPC and evaluating a borrower impacted by COVID-19 for a workout option prior to expiration of the forbearance plan.

-- Credit bureau reporting: Clarifying that servicers must suspend credit reporting when the hardship is related to COVID-19.
+UPDATED May 14, 2020 to clarify the evaluation hierarchy with the introduction of COVID-19 payment deferral and to reflect the effective date of the National Emergency declaration related to COVID-19 in the eligibility criteria (rather than the declaration date of Mar.
+13). - Credit bureau reporting: Clarifying that servicers must suspend credit reporting when the hardship is related to COVID-19.
 UPDATED Apr.
 8, 2020 to require that the servicer comply with the requirements of the Fair Credit Reporting Act ("FCRA"), as amended by the CARES Act for borrowers affected by the COVID-19 pandemic. - Suspension of foreclosure activities and certain bankruptcy requirements: Instructing servicers to not allow any foreclosure sales within the next 60 days.
 UPDATED Apr.
-8, 2020 to require that the servicer suspend foreclosurerelated activities in accordance with the requirements of the CARES Act and suspend the requirement that servicers file motions for relief from the automatic stay in bankruptcy cases.

-Additionally, we are providing information about our Disaster Response Network as a reference for Fannie Mae borrowers.
+8, 2020 to require that the servicer suspend foreclosure- related activities in accordance with the requirements of the CARES Act and suspend the requirement that servicers file motions for relief from the automatic stay in bankruptcy cases.
+UPDATED May 14, 2020 to extend the suspension of foreclosure-related activities and the requirement that servicers file motions for relief from the automatic stay in bankruptcy cases. - Additional resources: Providing information about our Disaster Response Network as a reference for Fannie Mae borrowers and a listing of COVID-19 policy communications and resources.